 This segment of Table Rock Road is posted 45 mph and classified as an urban minor arterial from I-5 to Elmhurst Road, and Urban Major arterial from Elmhurst Road to Kirkland Road.
-It has 4 to 6-foot shoulders from I-5 to Biddle Road, 6-foot bike lanes from Biddle Road to Wilson Road, and 4 to 6 foot shoulders from Wilson Road to Kirkland Road with an ADT of approximately 18,000 near Vilas Road, 15,000 near Elmhurst Road, and 7,000 near Kirkland Road.
+It has 2 to 4-foot shoulders from I-5 to Biddle Road, 4-foot shoulders from Biddle Road to Wilson Road, and 4 to 6 foot shoulders from Wilson Road to Kirkland Road with an ADT of approximately 18,000 near Vilas Road, 15,000 near Elmhurst Road, and 7,000 near Kirkland Road.
 Its current LTS is 4, which is uncomfortable for most riders.
+The following alternatives were developed to address this deficiency:

-- Widen to provide 6-foot bike lanes on both sides of the roadway consistent with County standards.
+Widen to provide 6-foot bike lanes on both sides of the roadway consistent with County standards.
 This is consistent with STIP project 18974, which involves widening Table Rock Road from I-5 to Biddle Road to provide 3 to 5 travel lanes and bike lanes as well as curb gutter and sidewalk.
-It is also consistent with MTIP project 812, which involves widening Table Rock Road from Wilson Road to Elmhurst Road. - Widen to provide 7-feet buffered bike lanes (consistent with Draft Bicycle Network map designation of Enhanced Bikeway). - Install a cycle track or separated bikeway on one or two sides of the roadway (consistent with Draft Bicycle Network map designation of Enhanced Bikeway).
+It is also consistent with MTIP project 812, which involves widening Table Rock Road from Wilson Road to Elmhurst Road.

+- Widen to provide 7-feet buffered bike lanes (consistent with Draft Bicycle Network map designation of Enhanced Bikeway). - Install a cycle track or separated bikeway on one or two sides of the roadway (consistent with Draft Bicycle Network map designation of Enhanced Bikeway).

-Table 54: Alternative Analysis for Table Rock Road - Morningside to Kirtland Road
+Table 57: Alternative Analysis for Table Rock Road - Morningside to Kirtland Road